jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 The next best type of questions would be those you come up with ahead of time based upon your company research.
 These could be questions about their products, customers, challenges, etc.

-The final type of questions are generic, but still valuable.
+The final type of questions is generic, but still valuable.
 You can easily catalog a set of these to use on multiple interviews.
 Here are some possible questions about business domain:
 * _How does your company stand out among your competition?
 Why do customers keep returning?_